verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

 ## MySQL Operator Backup

 To initiate a MySQL backup, create the following example custom resource YAML file that uses the OCI object store as a backend.
-The operator uses the `credentials` to authenticate with the OCI object store.
+The operator would use the `credentials` to authenticate with the OCI object store.

 ```yaml
 $ kubectl apply -f - <<EOF